Priyanka-MP/CODTECH-DevOpsIntern-Task1/README.md

 >>Pipeline as Code: Use of Jenkinsfile to define the pipeline in code, enabling version control and easy modifications.

-Conclusion:
+Outcome:

-The CI/CD pipeline with Jenkins significantly improves the efficiency and reliability of the software development process by automating critical steps like building, testing, and deploying the application.
-This ensures faster delivery of updates and higher software quality, enhancing overall development productivity.
+The project successfully demonstrated setting up a ci/cd pipeline using jenkins, automating the build, test and deployment processes.
+This ensures that code changes are integrated continuously, tested thoroughly and deployed automatically , streamlining the development workflow and enhancing code quality.